 - Find a bakery or cafe to become your new local place, there’s nothing like making traditions to steady yourself when everything feels new.

 Diving into your new language is one of the best ways to prepare.
-Lingoda has you covered with interactive group and private lessons led by native speakers in French, German, Spanish, and English.
-Don’t forget our ‘Move to Germany’ pack which, you’ve probably guessed, has everything covered to help your move to Deutschland be a successful one.
-So, what are you waiting for?
-Do it!
-The world is waiting for you.
+Lingoda has you covered with interactive group and private lessons led by native German speakers.
+Download your free Germany Starter Pack which, you’ve probably guessed, has everything you need to help your move to Deutschland be a successful one.
+We cover the practical knowledge you need to know as well as some of the cultural differences you’ll encounter along the way.
+So sit back, download and happy reading!